int-brain-lab/paper-behavior/README.md

 3. Create a new conda environment: `conda env create -f dj_env.yml`
 4. Activate this environment: `conda activate dj_env`
 5. Install requirements: `pip install -r requirements.txt`
-6. Clone this in the same parent folder as this repo (only for figure 1): `git clone https://github.com/int-brain-lab/IBL-pipeline`
+6. Clone this in the same parent folder as this repo (only for figure 1; can do `cd ..` to come back to parent folder): `git clone https://github.com/int-brain-lab/IBL-pipeline`

 ### Obtain a DataJoint account through IBL JupyterHub
 [IBL Jupyterhub](https://jupyterhub.internationalbrainlab.org) provides an online environment to explore the IBL behavior data pipeline.